WildPasta/discord-bot-hfr-scraper/README.md

 It uses web scraping to retrieve the ads and displays them in a user-friendly format.

-An extra script is available to lookup for specific ads and send a notification on the Discord server when a new ad is found.
-It is recommended to use cron to run this script periodically.
+An extra script (new_alert.py) is available to lookup for specific ads and send a notification on the Discord server when a new ad is found. **It is recommended to use cron to run this script periodically.**

 ## Features